szczyglis-dev/py-gpt/README.md

 - Fixed incorrect contexts count in date calculation when timezone is different from UTC
 - Fixed incorrect paragraph formatting after command DIV in the last line of response
 - Other small fixes and improvements

-## 2.0.90 (2024-01-08)

-- Fixed config load defaults bug
-- Refactored configurations core
-- Small UI fixes

-## 2.0.89 (2024-01-07)

-- Added secondary, extended prompt to autonomous mode configuration (it allows quick switching between standard and more extended reasoning).
-- Fixed user input disappearance in history when appending inside autonomous mode.

-## 2.0.88 (2024-01-07)

-- Added color labels to context items (you can now mark item on list with 'Set label color...' context menu option)
-- Improved storage of notepad and calendar items

-## 2.0.87 (2024-01-07)

-- Fixed paragraph formatting and font color.
-- Implemented automatic database backup creation prior to all migrations.
-- Added functionality to search contexts using both fields in a single query: search string and date range.

-## 2.0.86 (2024-01-07)

-- Fixed window state saving on exit
-- Added focus on input on creating new context

-### 2.0.85 (2024-01-07)

-- Improved Autonomous mode
-- Added synchronous command execution from plugins, which now allows the Autonomous mode to use the output of other plugins (such as access to the websearch engine, access to filesystem and code execution or generating images in DALL-E) and retrieve and use response from them internally
-- Fixed system prompt for Autonomous mode: resolved the problem of command generation interruptions between responses, and incorporated the capability for user to send additional instructions and update goals in real-time
-- Fixed loss of selection on the modes and models list in Autonomous mode

-### 2.0.84 (2024-01-06)

-- The "Self-Loop" plugin has been completely redesigned, improved, and renamed to the Autonomous Mode, which enables the launch of autonomous reasoning in a looped AI-with-AI conversation mode.
-- A system prompt option has been added to the plugin configuration with instructions for the autonomous mode.
-- Auto-stop after goal is reached option is added also to plugin settings.

-### 2.0.83 (2024-01-06)

-- Added calendar, day notes (memos) and color labels
-- Added context search filter by date (days selected in calendar)
-- Added 'clear' icon in search input
-- Small fixes and improvements

-### 2.0.82 (2024-01-05)

-- Plain text append scroll fix

-### 2.0.81 (2024-01-05)

-- Added Edit context menu option in models list (JSON file edit)
-- Fixed link color in light theme css
-- Fixed font color restore when switching to plain text

-### 2.0.80 (2024-01-05)

-- Added Plain Text checkbox at the bottom of chat window
-- Removed datetime append when copying text to notepad
-- Improved plain-text mode

-### 2.0.79 (2024-01-05)

-- Fixed bug: notepad save/load content from DB

-### 2.0.78 (2024-01-05)

-- Improved markdown formatting
-- Output text renderers moved to separated modules
-- Added plain-text render option in settings
-- Vision inline disabled in unsupported modes (Image generation and Assistant) and hidden in Vision (always enabled here)
-- Updated OpenAI Chat Completion API

-### 2.0.77 (2024-01-05)

-- Fixed inline plugins disable when pausing command plugins by unchecking 'Execute commands' checkbox
-- Added real-time image appending into chat window when generating images in Image Generation mode
-- Added automatic creation of context after deletion from the list when no other context is selected
-- Updated docs

-### 2.0.76 (2024-01-04)

-- Markdown post-process changed from markdown extension to BS4 html parser.

-### 2.0.75 (2024-01-04)

-- Improved default theme for markdown styling
-- Added "Check for updates on start-up" config option in updater dialog
-- Added custom CSS stylesheets editor in Config menu
-- Added password show/hide in password/secret input fields (click on the right corner of input reveals plain text)
-- Fixed JSON files editing (added data reloading after save to prevent overwrite on exit)
-- Added tests for plugins and extended tests for core/controllers

-### 2.0.74 (2024-01-04)

-- Fixed timestamp position when appending input to the chat window.
-- Extended the Markdown parser with an extension for converting `li` to `p` (it allows copying lists bullets with Ctrl-C).
-- Added notebook titles to the "Copy to..." context menu.
-- Added an "Open file" option in the file explorer and attachments list.

 The full changelog is located in the **[CHANGELOG.md](CHANGELOG.md)** file in the main folder of this repository.